All Books

 by Shirley Jackson, Bernadette Dunne

-Four strangers hoping to find ghosts discover a house that knows their fears.
+Four strangers confront their fears in a house that knows their weaknesses.

 Key Takeaways